Hickey Family Foundation Board

 Helen B. Trop-Zell, M.D.

 With a history of supporting humanitarian causes and a passion for travel abroad, Helen is perfectly suited to participate on the Hickey Family Foundation Board of Trustees.
 Her experience in running and participating in volunteer medical missions in places like Malawi, Tanzania, and Kenya brings relevant and important first-hand knowledge of the locations and populations served by agencies and NGOs we fund.
-Helen serves on other local boards committed to humanitarian relief, both locally and internationally, and has committed herself to improving the medical condition of others through her private practice in Scottsdale since 1995.
+Helen has served on other boards committed to humanitarian relief, both locally and internationally, and committed herself to improving the medical condition of others through her 30 years in private practice in Scottsdale.